danielhlee4/MovieDataAnalysis/README.md

 ## Business Problem

-The past 20 years has seen a transition in the film making and production business.
-With the rise of internet streaming delivery to consumers, tech companies have benefitted from producing their own movies in house.
-They have cut out the middle man by avoiding outsourcing them to the production companies that have dominated Hollywood for nearly a century.

 Microsoft is one of the big players in personal computers, software/operating systems, video games, and accessories.
 Now they want in on the $100+ billion film industry.
-In this presentation we will give Microsoft executives some vision and direction in how to approach movie making.
+In this presentation we will give Microsoft executives some vision and direction in how to enter the movie industry at the top.

 We will focus on three questions:
 1. What movie genres earn the most worldwide revenue?
 2. How long should a movie be to maximize revenue?
 3. What movie personnel will maximize IMDb ratings?

-I believe the answers to these high-level questions will give executives an understanding of the current trends in the film industry.

 ## Data